shv-om/baato/README.md

+## The secured code is implemented on this branch

 This is a sample code for sharing files form one windows system to another system using the Wifi Direct.
 This code is capable of sharing files at a speed of 40 Mb/s.